sgrecni/homescreen/README.md

+# 2025-12-13 Steve Grecni

+This was kind of a shower/workout thought of mine.
+Build a Home Page for a web browser and show the icons kind of like Android does.
+By default  my browser home page usually filled up with ads or just plain wasted space.
+Why not have it customizable?
+I normally do a Google search for this type of thing, but I figured this would be a good React project to help me learn and I had my own ideas and didn't want to be influenced by any existing projects that are out there (if any).
+But hey, the world is a big place, so a project like this most likely already exists.

+Currently the idea is to have all the data stored on the local web browser.
+Add a url, it will fetch the favicon file from that site an make an icon on this apps home screen.
+From there, you can click on it to visit the site, drag it to the trash, that's it for now.
+If you clear your cache, then the data on the HomeScreen will go away, so I added an import export function.

+# future ideas:
+- rearrange the icons by drag and drop
+- maybe rename the icons
+- possible sign in via Oauth with Google / whatever and sync the data via a custom api or maybe save it to your own Google Drive if that's even possible.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.